svviz/svviz/docs/features.rst

 * built-in support for:
     * deletions
+    * insertions
-    * insertions (including mobile element insertions)
+        * including mobile element insertions
+        * complex insertions (where some sequence is deleted)
     * inversions
     * ``svviz`` can easily be extended to analyze translocations and complex variants, but these types are not yet implemented.
 * builds reference and alternate allele sequences from genome fasta file and structural variant annotation